openshift/boilerplate/README.md

 ## Contributing

-- Create a subdirectory under `boilerplate`.
-The name of the directory is the name of your convention.
-By convention, do not prefix your convention name with an underscore; such subdirectories are reserved for use by the infrastructure.
-In your subdirectory:
+- Create a subdirectory structure under `boilerplate`.
+The path of the directory is the name of your convention.
+Do not prefix your convention name with an underscore; such subdirectories are reserved for use by the infrastructure.
+In your leaf directory:
 - Add a `README.md` describing what your convention does and how it works.
 - Add any files that need to be copied into consuming repositories.
   (Optional -- you might have a convention that only needs to run